 GeneCards Summary for MYO5B Gene

 MYO5B (Myosin VB) is a Protein Coding gene.
-Diseases associated with MYO5B include microvillus inclusion disease and diarrhea.
+Diseases associated with MYO5B include Microvillus Inclusion Disease and Cholestasis, Progressive Familial Intrahepatic 1.
 Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include actin binding and Rab GTPase binding.
-An important paralog of this gene is MYO7B.
+An important paralog of this gene is MYO5A.

 UniProtKB/Swiss-Prot for MYO5B Gene